 A man that is an heretic after the first and second admonition reject

 Isaiah 34:14 is one verse is a series of verses outlining the judgments of God against nations that have turned their backs to Him.
-Taken in context, it is clear that one of the judgments or consequences of rejecting God is that the nation will become the abode of demons and wild unclean animals.
+Taken in context, it is clear that one of the judgments or consequences of rejecting God is that the nation will become the abode of devils and wild unclean animals.

 Judgment on Bozrah and Edom Isaiah 34:6-15

 For the LORD holds a sacrifice in Bozrah, and a great slaughter in the land of Edom.